morgenliao/DyPRAG/README.md

 | `inference_method` | `dyprag` or `dyprag_combine` |
 | `projector_p` | intermediate size of parameter translator |

-You can use similar command to inference RAGTruth.
+You can use similar command to inference RAGTruth with `--data_type="QA"`.

 #### RAGTruth Evaluation
 ```